Start

 Creating a Text Report of the Mismatch List

-After pressing the button with the text icon in the upper right corner of the report window, Sync Checker will create a text document summarizing the results of the sync check operation.
+After pressing the button with the text document icon in the upper right corner of the report window, Sync Checker will create a written text document summarizing the results of the sync check operation.
 This text can be reviewed and additionally be printed or saved as a text processing document in Rich Text Format (RTF).

 Textual Report